Pop Up Store Videos at the Cremerie de Paris, former Royal Residence, Cremeries from the Les Halles foodmarket and historic Telecom Hotspot

 repeated the magic Romanov Cremerie stories to the "new children" around.

-1980 Dorothea Razumovsky, their direct niece showed the Cremeries to one of the children, now a teenager.
+1980 their niece, Dorothea Razumovsky, worked in Paris as a journalist and showed the Cremeries to one of the children, a teenager.

 resulted in the relaunch of the Cremeries as you can see them today.